hombreperro45/docs/docs/guides/retroachievements.md

 | Core                                                | Supported | Notes |
 |-----------------------------------------------------|:---------:|:-----:|
 | [Handy](https://github.com/libretro/libretro-handy) | ✔ | *Support added in 22-October-2017.
 In order to work needs to update RetroArch too.* |

-!!!
-Note
-    If you want to contribute, please update RetroArch and cores to get the latest fixes on the RetroAchievements feature;
-    then in order to propose improvements to this document, [do it via github](https://github.com/libretro/docs/tree/master/docs/guides/retroachievements.md) using "Pull Requests"